Hyezzcraxksz/HexStresser/README.md

 - Python 3.x
 - No external libraries required (uses only built-in Python modules).

-## Installation

-1. Download the `hexstresser.py` file to your local machine.
-2. Ensure you have Python 3.x installed on your system.

 ## Usage

 1. Open a terminal window.